populationgenomics/cpg-utils/cpg_utils/workflows/README.md

 As for the WGS/WES germline variant workflows, we re-engineered them fully in Hail Batch, largely inspired by WARP, but with significant divergence from WARP: we added dataset-specific pedigree checks and dataset-specific MultiQC reports, allele-specific VQSR for WGS, cohort annotation using Hail Query and exporting to the Elasticsearch using scripts from [seqr-loading-pipelines](https://github.com/broadinstitute/seqr-loading-pipelines).
 There are also several CPG-specific layers, like reading inputs and metadata from [Metamist](https://github.com/populationgenomics/sample-metadata); reporting analysis results back to Metamist; setting global configuration with TOML; and a necessity for a more fine-grained tuning of tool's parameters and compute resources.

 To facilitate re-engineering WARP workflows and creating workflows scratch, we implemented some abstractions in this module, namely a workflow "stage" with expected inputs, outputs, and dependencies, and "stage" target ("sample", "dataset", "cohort").
-Unlike WDL's concept of nested sub-workflows, Hail Batch is intrinsically lower-level, providing only one layer of jobs, with each job corresponding to on bash script that is run on one cloud VM.
+Unlike WDL's concept of nested sub-workflows, Hail Batch is intrinsically lower-level, naturally providing one layer of jobs, with each job corresponding to on bash script that is run on one cloud VM.
 That doesn't always match a higher-level task in the application domain.
 For example, a workflow stage called "genotype" can include multiple jobs to generate calling intervals, partition inputs, run the genotyping tool in parallel instances, gather results, perform post-processing and filtering.
 That "stage" would sit between an "alignment" stage and a "joint calling" stage, and a user might need to start a workflow from a specific stage, reusing pre-existing outputs; or run the pipeline only up to a specific stage.
 So it's helpful to abstract a set of jobs related in a domain-specific way as a stage, with an ability to restart/skip/select stages.
 It also turns out that GATK-SV facilitates from these abstractions too, as it consists of multiple disconnected sub-workflows of different levels.

 ## Stages